Spectral multiplexing of telecom emitters with stable transition frequency: Discussion

-The narrow homogeneous linewidth, slow spectral diffusion, and high photon generation efficiency of our setup will facilitate the entanglement of dopants over tens of kilometers of optical fiber via photon interference.
-To this end, long-enough ground-state coherence is achieved using hyperfine states of $^{167}\text{Er}$ \cite{rancic_coherence_2018} or host crystals with a low concentration of nuclear spins and erbium impurities \cite{weiss_erbium_2021, gritsch_narrow_2021, dantec_twenty-three_2021, stevenson_erbium-implanted_2021} in order to avoid dephasing via spin-spin interactions \cite{merkel_dynamical_2021}.
+The narrow homogeneous linewidth, slow spectral diffusion, and high photon generation efficiency of our setup should enable the entanglement of dopants over tens of kilometers of optical fiber via photon interference \cite{ruf_quantum_2021} or other, cavity-based protocols that can be less sensitive to slowly-fluctuating emitter detuning \cite{reiserer_cavity-enhanced_2022}.
+The achieved Purcell enhancement reduces the optical lifetime to $\lesssim \SI{0.15}{\milli\second}$.
+Thus, after $\sim \SI{30}{\kilo\meter}$ the achievable entanglement rate will not be limited by the time it takes to generate a photon, but by the time the photon travels in the fiber.
+To ensure sufficient ground-state coherence in such setting, one can use hyperfine states of the isotope $^{167}\text{Er}$ \cite{rancic_coherence_2018} or host crystals with a low concentration of nuclear spins and erbium impurities \cite{weiss_erbium_2021, gritsch_narrow_2022, le_dantec_twenty-threemillisecond_2021, stevenson_erbium-implanted_2022} in order to avoid dephasing via spin-spin interactions \cite{merkel_dynamical_2021}.

-The rates of local operations, currently limited by the $\SI{0.15}{\milli\second}$ lifetime, may be further enhanced in silicon \cite{weiss_erbium_2021, gritsch_narrow_2021} or other \cite{stevenson_erbium-implanted_2021} host crystals, as well as in cavities with higher finesse and smaller mode waist \cite{wachter_silicon_2019}.
-Combining the two, one expects even Fourier-limited spectral diffusion linewidth, eliminating the need for fast resonance frequency measurements common in solid-state quantum network nodes \cite{ruf_quantum_2021}.
-Finally, our setup may enable the implementation of distributed quantum information processing with all-to-all connectivity in a rare-earth based quantum computer \cite{kinos_roadmap_2021}.
+Over shorter distances, the rate of optical spin-spin entanglement would however be limited by the emitter lifetime.
+This may be further reduced using silicon \cite{weiss_erbium_2021, gritsch_narrow_2022} or other \cite{stevenson_erbium-implanted_2022} host crystals, as well as by using Fabry-Perot resonators with higher finesse and smaller mode waist \cite{wachter_silicon_2019, najer_gated_2019}.
+Combining the two, Fourier-limited spectral diffusion linewidth should be achievable, eliminating the need for fast resonance frequency measurements common in solid-state quantum network nodes \cite{ruf_quantum_2021, reiserer_cavity-enhanced_2022}.
+Finally, our setup may allow further steps towards distributed quantum information processing with all-to-all connectivity in a rare-earth based quantum computer \cite{kinos_roadmap_2021}.